 Citable filing context

-PEG's research view summarizes recent SEC filing context, starting with mda_quarterly from May 5, 2026.
+PEG's research view summarizes recent SEC filing context, starting with earnings from Aug 4, 2026.

 | Filed | Item | Context |